2015 Indianapolis 500: Tuesday May 12

+Hélio Castroneves was fastest on Tuesday.

 The second day of practice was scheduled for May 12.
 At 2:07 p.m., Simona de Silvestro's car started smoking in the exit of turn two.
 Down the backstretch, a small fire broke out under the engine cover, and de Silvestro stopped the car near the warm up lane at the end of the backstretch.
 The car quickly became engulfed in flames, and de Silvestro quickly exited the car, uninjured.
 It was determined the fire was caused by a fuel leak in the refueling buckeye.
 Later in the day at 4:30 p.m., James Jakes car came to a stop at the entrance to the pit area with smoke pouring from the engine, and about 20 minutes later, Jack Hawksworth pulled into the grass in turn two with brake failure.
 The track closed five minutes early at 5:55 p.m. when Justin Wilson's engine blew going down the main stretch.
 Hélio Castroneves set the fast lap of the day, both overall (227.514 mph) and "no-tow" (225.315 mph).
 Several teams, including Andretti Autosport, Schmidt Peterson Motorsports, and Team Penske, went out together in groups, conducting drafting practice, ostensibly concentrating on race day set-ups.